OleksandrPavloshchuk/trucks-dispatch-guice-mybatis/README.md

 ### Purpose
 This project supports the simplest logistic system, which accepts shipments and trucks and finds the heaviest shipment for new truck or the lightest truck for new shipment.
-I have implemented this task using "non-standard" technologies:
+I have implemented this task using these technologies:
+* PostgreSQL
 * Netty web server (no servlets support)
 * Guice dependency injection framework
 * MyBatis ORM